Exciting Events for the School Year

 Naples Philharmonic

-Manuel López-Gómez, conductor
+Manuel López-Gómez, associate conductor

-Heather Ivey, vocalist
+Heather Ivy, vocalist

 To participate, please submit your school's information through the School Reservations button below.
 For all schooltime performances, the purchase of 10 student admissions entitles schools to one free adult admission.
 For homeschool and family orders, please contact patron services at 239-597-1900.